amisapta15/IIC-OSIC-TOOLS/README.md

 ### Seting up gLayout

-Once the Docker is up and running, go to the *container tab* in Docker Desktop, Click on the Docker Desktop name and navigate to `Exec` tab and excecute `./run_Gl.sh` in the terminal of the Docker.
+Once the Docker is up and running, go to the *container tab* in Docker Desktop, click on the container name and navigate to `Exec` tab and excecute `./run_Gl.sh` in the terminal of the Docker.

 See [`run_GL`](./run_GL.md) for pictorial details.